PedroBressane/WebScrapping/README.md

 # WebScrapping
-Webscrapping project using scrapy framework, some transformations with Pandas and dasboard visualization
+Webscrapping project using scrapy framework, some transformations with Pandas and visualization with Streamlit